aeronlroach/django-quiz/README.rst

 If you have not done so already, create a superuser account `python manage.py createsuperuser`and then check that the sever runs `python manage.py runserver`

 Visit the local server at `127.0.0.1:8000/admin` to log-in and see the admin panel.
-After following the csv formatting instructions in [Making a Quiz](#making-a-quiz), visit `127.0.0.1:8000/upload-csv` to upload your quiz build csv.
-If you receive an error trying to access `127.0.0.1:8000/upload-csv`, your admin session expired – so you will need to login again.
+After following the csv formatting instructions in `Making a Quiz`_, visit `127.0.0.1:8000/upload-csv` to upload your quiz build csv.
+If you receive an error trying to access `127.0.0.1:8000/upload-csv`, your admin session expired.
+You will need to login again.

 .. _Making_a_Quiz: